 As a licensed naturopathic doctor in California I am able to physically examine you, order lab work and diagnostic imaging, diagnose you, and treat you, just as any doctor you are familiar with can do.

 My license also helps to designate me from lay naturopaths who have not gone through the four years of post-graduate training necessary for licensure.
 While likely well-intentioned, lay naturopaths may have had minimal hours of instruction from an online program and have not had the medical education or clinical experience that enables them to diagnose and treat patients as outlined above.

 As a naturopathic doctor I am trained and licensed to be your primary care provider, however, I ask that you retain a separate PCP while working with me.
 This also makes the most financial sense for you.
 A PCP is responsible for ensuring regular screening exams and basic preventative health measures are met, and these may become an out of pocket expense when preformed by me.
-My goal in working with you is to dive deeper into the aspects of your health, and I consider myself a specialist in integrative medicine in this role.
-That being said, I will also check-in with you regarding the status of screening exams, and can address acute care needs such as treating a cold or infection.
+Your PCP also serves as a point of contact for emergencies and emergent conditions, which my office is not set up for.
+My goal in working with you is to dive deeper into the aspects of your health and I consider myself a specialist in integrative medicine in this role.
+As part of my care, however, I will also check-in with you regarding the status of screening exams, and can address acute care needs such as treating a cold or infection.